1. Home

 04.

-Although we previously touched on the differences between microinverters and string inverters in our guide to solar inverters, in this article, we will break down these two technologies piece by piece, to help you make an informed decision about your home’s renewable energy needs.
+Although we discuss microinverters and string inverters in our guide to solar inverters, in this article, we break down these two technologies piece by piece to help you make an informed decision about your home’s renewable energy needs.

-Choosing a string inverter or a microinverter-based system may influence the overall costs, performance, and return on investment of your solar installation.
+Choosing a microinverter system or a string inverter system may influence the overall costs, performance, and return on investment of your solar installation.

 Functionality

-To begin, let's look at microinverters vs string inverters from a purely functional perspective.
+To begin, let's look at microinverters vs. string inverters from a functional perspective.

-On the other hand, string inverters are used to process solar power from multiple panels at once.
-String inverters are also known as central inverters, and work by connecting “strings” of panels that are wired together into one central location where the DC/AC conversion takes place.
+On the other hand, string inverters process solar power from multiple panels at once.
+String inverters are also known as central inverters, and work by connecting “strings” of panels wired together into one central location where the DC/AC conversion takes place.

-The physical size of a microinverter, as the name implies, is much smaller than that of a string inverter.
-Typically tucked away on the underside of your solar panels, microinverters usually operate while hidden in plain sight below a rooftop array.
+The physical size of a microinverter, as the name implies, is much smaller than a string inverter.
+Microinverters are usually hidden on the underside of rooftop panels.

 Performance

-When comparing microinverter vs string inverter efficiency, in full sunlight conditions, studies have shown that there are no performance advantages between the two.
+When comparing microinverter vs. string inverter efficiency, in full sunlight conditions, studies have shown there are no performance advantages between the two.
 With that said, microinverters are generally seen as a more efficient technology when considering the limitations of string inverters to perform in a few unique circumstances.

 Without included power optimizers (another MLPE, which we will go into more detail about later) the total power output along strings of solar panels can be significantly reduced in shaded conditions, even if that shade is limited or sparse.
-This is due to the fact that the output of individual solar panels wired into a string inverter may be limited by the lowest-performing panel in each string.
+This is because the output of individual solar panels wired into a string inverter may be limited by the lowest-performing panel in each string.

-As the saying “a chain is only as strong as its weakest link” implies, one shaded, dirty, or damaged solar panel in a basic string inverter system can dramatically lower the total output potential of its neighboring panels.
+As the saying “a chain is only as strong as its weakest link” implies, one shaded, dirty, or damaged solar panel in a basic string inverter system can dramatically lower the total output potential of all the connected panels.

 Maintenance